-New Four-Year Schedule of Water Rates, Fees & Charges takes effect July 1, 2023
+New Four-Year Schedule of Water Rates, Fees & Charges took effect July 1, 2023

 The rate changes were developed through a cost of service analysis prepared by an experienced independent rate consultant.
 As part of the rate setting process, Marin Water also held multiple public meetings and public workshops to explain the cost-of-service analysis, factors being considered in the assessment of the District’s revenue needs, and the rate setting process, including legal requirements.
 A special notice was also mailed to all water customers and parcel owners within Marin Water’s service area setting forth details of the rate proposal and scheduled public hearing on the rate adoption.